shriyameda29/fake-news-classification/README.md

 news articles using the ISOT Fake News Dataset.
 It builds and compares four machine learning models to classify news articles as fake or real using NLP techniques including TF-IDF and Word2Vec.
+This is a link to the project report: https://docs.google.com/document/d/1JknKEf2GzjQ6lP8rejow7hqQf2PdulE1wuey2HweiTQ/edit?usp=sharing

 ## Dataset
 This project uses the ISOT Fake News Dataset, available on Kaggle: